lucbories/devapt/devapt-doc/format-model-query.md

   * values: field name for unary operation

  * values
-  * default value: {}
+  * default value: []
-  * value type:  an associative array of field name / field value
+  * value type: an indexed array of associative array of field name / field value
-  * values: fields/values association
+  * values: array of fields/values association
       * to build a filter on fields
-      * or to insert fields values
+      * or to insert records
-      * or to update fields values
+      * or to update records

  * values_count
   * default value : 0